If you have a diabetic cat, their diet is very important.

-My adorable black tabby cat was diagnosed with diabetes 5 years ago.
+My own adorable black tabby cat was diagnosed with diabetes 5 years ago.

-In fact he’s going strong at 12 ½ years old, and there seems to be no end in sight to his natural feline curiosity and enthusiasm for life.
+In fact he’s going strong at 12 ½ years old, and there’s no end in sight to his natural feline curiosity and enthusiasm for life.

-If your cat has been diagnosed with diabetes, you should know that there are things you can do to help manage her condition, including introducing diabetic cat food into her diet.
+If your cat is diagnosed with diabetes, you should know that there are things you can do to help manage her condition, including introducing diabetic cat food into her diet.

 Choosing the best food for diabetic cats

-Over 80% of diabetic cats are believed to have Type 2 diabetes which can require both medication and nutritional management.
+Over 80% of diabetic cats are believed to have Type 2 diabetes, which requires both medication and nutritional management.

-This is why many experts view a low carbohydrate/high-protein diet as potentially helpful in preventing diabetes in cats.
+This is why many experts view a low carbohydrate/low fiber/high-protein diet as potentially helpful in preventing or managing diabetes in cats.